ISU-MolPhyl/EEOB563/Lab1/git.md

 - Helps Keep Software Organized and Available After People Leave

 ## Installing Git
-If you’re on OS X, install Git through Homebrew (e.g., `brew install git`); on Linux, use apt-get (e.g., `apt-get install git`).
+If you’re on OS X or Linux, git should be already installed (use Homebrew (_e.g._, `brew install git`) or apt-get (_e.g._, `apt-get install git`), respectively, if you need to update).
 On Windows, install [Git for Windows](http://gitforwindows.org/).
 Finally, you can always visit the [Git website](https://git-scm.com/) for both source code and executable versions of Git as well as multiple learning resources.

 ## Basic Git